Reds vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Will Benson and Elias Diaz will look to continue their recent offensive production when the Cincinnati Reds and Colorado Rockies meet at Great American Ball Park on Tuesday, at 7:10 PM ET.
+Andrew Abbott and Connor Seabold are the projected starters when the Cincinnati Reds and Colorado Rockies play on Wednesday at Great American Ball Park.

-The Reds are the favorite in this one, at -175, while the underdog Rockies have +145 odds to upset.
-The over/under for the contest has been set at 9.5 runs.
+The Reds are -250 moneyline favorites in this matchup with the Rockies (+200).
+The total is 9 runs for the game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.